 where \( \mathrm{d}N \) represents the number of stars within the mass interval \( \mathrm{d}m \).
-He derived the mass distribution for main sequence stars ranging from 0.4 to 10 \( M_{\mathrm{\odot}} \) in the vicinity of the sun by combining the largest observational samples of nearby stellar luminosity functions
+He derived the mass distribution for main-sequence stars ranging from 0.4 to 10 \( M_{\mathrm{\odot}} \) in the solar vicinity by combining the largest available observational samples of the nearby stellar luminosity function

 available at the time.
 This resulted in determining the slope of the mass distribution as \( \alpha = 2.35 \), a relation he termed the ``original mass function'' for stars.
-In \citet{salpeter1955}, the single power-law IMF is referred to as the Salpeter IMF, and any IMF with a single power-law index \( \alpha \) close to $\sim 2.35$ (or \( \Gamma \sim 1.35\)) is said to possess the ``Salpeter slope''.
+In \citet{salpeter1955}, the single power-law IMF is referred to as the Salpeter IMF, and any IMF with a single power-law index \( \alpha \) close to $2.35$ (or \( \Gamma=1-\alpha = -1.35\)) is said to possess the ``Salpeter slope''.

 Subsequently, pencil-beam survey-technique was developed, focusing on small field of view ($<5~\mathrm{deg}^2$), typically for extragalactic scientific purposes.
-Research on the IMF began to focus on two types of samples: nearby ($5.2~\mathrm{pc}$) trigonometric parallax samples \citep{jahreiss1997} and deeper pencil-beam stellar count data \citep{gouldDiskDwarfLuminosity1996, zheng2001}. \citet{miller1979} calculated the IMF for stars with masses less than 1.0 $M_{\odot}$ using nearby stellar samples, while \citet{scalo1986} primarily relied on more recent pencil-beam observational samples.
+Research on the IMF began to focus on two types of samples: nearby ($5.2~\mathrm{pc}$) trigonometric parallax samples \citep{jahreiss1997} and deeper pencil-beam stellar count data \citep{reidgilmore1982,gilmorereid1983,gouldDiskDwarfLuminosity1996, zheng2001}. \citet{miller1979} calculated the IMF for stars with masses less than 1.0 $M_{\odot}$ using nearby stellar samples, while \citet{scalo1986} primarily relied on more recent pencil-beam observational samples.